top of page

 I made it law:

 No one is to squish, swat, squash, wash away or do any violence of any kind to these benevolent guests.
-I was still drunk from the most recent night before.
+I was still drunk from the last last night.

 There was no fruit in the apartment.